CaleumSeanFoxNorbury/Web-Development-Cheat-Sheet/Mithril-Cheat-Sheet.md

 ## Skeletons

 Blank templates for easy setup and fast coding.
+These are basic and usually dont contain all resources.

-# Component Skeleton
+### Component Skeleton

 ```
 // scss imports ...